sreeraj-10/ML-Assignments/Classification Problem/README.md

 ## How to Use
 1. Clone this repository.
-2. Navigate to the project directory.
-3. Open and run the project notebook.
+2. Open and run the project notebook.

 ## Conclusion
 This project explores classification techniques and evaluates their performance using standard ML metrics.
 It serves as a practical guide for implementing classification models in Python.